khrome83/khrome.dev/www/posts/the-rise-of-privacy-focused-analytics.md

 ### Simple Analytics

+j

 ### Fathom Analytics

 The brain child of Jack Ellis and Paul Jarvis, two independent developers.
 They

 ### Netlify Analytics

+This addition to privacy focused analytics is very new.
+Launching just a few weeks ago, it is already making some headlines.
+One of the coolest tricks, is that you don’t need to install it.
+You do need to be a Netlify customer, and pay for the feature though.

 ## The Middle Ground